BC-CfE Therapeutic Guidelines

 - Primary Care

-- To provide consensus guidelines for the management of HIV-positive individuals in the primary care setting
+- To provide consensus-based guidelines for the management of primary care for PLWH.

 For more information, click HERE